Hdreese56/Engineering_4_Notebook/README.md

 ### Reflection
 It has been a real pain to do these assignment while working on my project but I guess thats what I get for procrastinating this.
 I choose to go the ssh way cause for some reason I just like the ssh interface and whatnot.
 But all in all I did use a couple new things: I Made a scatterplot appear visual (The poin of the assignment), Use it to display one of 3 vairables.
 I really dont know what else to put as this is a pretty old assignment and my classmates wiki's solved most of the minor issues I ran into.
 ### Fritzing
+I Will add fritzing when I get to school.